-- The Hobbit has a rather humorous scene where the party, who are mostly Dwarves, are invited to attend a dinner party in Rivendell.
-Much to the Dwarves' chagrin, their Elven hosts have prepared a variety of green foods and salads for them, and the Dwarves aren't entirely sure what to make of it.
-One of them takes a fist of the green stuff and confusingly asks where the meat is, and another one asks if they have any chips note In a later scene, they're roasting food over a fire, including a sausage and some of the leftover salad.
-Yes, roasting salad over a fire.
+- The Hobbit has a rather humorous scene where the company, who are mostly Dwarves, are invited to attend a dinner party in Rivendell.
+Much to the Dwarves' chagrin, their Elven hosts have prepared a variety of green foods and salad for them, and the Dwarves aren't entirely sure what to make of it.
+Dwalin takes a fist of the green stuff and demands meat, and Ori asks if they have any chips note In a later scene, they're roasting food over a fire, including a sausage and some of the leftover lettuce.

 - Phoebe Buffay of Friends is an odd case, as she flits between being a strict vegetarian by virtue of being an animal-rights supporter, and eating meat as part of Hypocritical Humor.
 The trope is played straight in one episode, however, when she gives in to the pressure to impress her boyfriend's parents and eats some veal, and is later sick because of it.